Sir David Beckham: King inspired suit I wore to receive knighthood

 The football star, 50, was recognised for his services to sport and charity in a ceremony at Windsor Castle.

-He wore a grey suit made by his wife Victoria, Lady Beckham, who accompanied him to the event alongside his parents.
+He wore a grey suit made by his wife Victoria, Lady Beckham, who accompanied him to the event.

 Asked whether he managed to speak to Charles during the ceremony, Sir David told the PA news agency: “He was quite impressed with my suit.